How to Commission an Artist

 Message:

 I understand!
 Thank you so much.
 I will attach a few images, although I do not own them.
-I’d like to have a Full Body of Yrel mourning in Auchindoun.
+I’d like to have a BUST of Yrel with a Simple Background.

-My budget isn’t what I’d like it to be, so I’m going to have to request that it be stylized and not fully rendered.
+My budget will allow for a complex piece, so please render it fully.
 (It’s also okay to ask for examples from the Artist at this point if you do not know which is which.)

-If there’s anything else you’d like to know about the piece, do not hesitate to ask!
+If there’s anything else you’d like me to send, please ask!

 Artist Reply: